Removing Life Insurance from a Qualified Plan: Determining Fair Market Value

 Safe Harbor Guidelines

-Since this definition is vague, the IRS, in Revenue Procedure 2005-25, has provided a safe harbor formula for determining the FMV of a life insurance policy in certain situations.
-Note: This procedure offers a safe harbor approach, but taxpayers are not obligated to use this formula to determine the FMV.
+Since this definition is vague, the IRS provided a safe harbor formula in Revenue Procedure 2005-25 for determining the FMV of a life insurance policy in certain situations.
+Note that this procedure offers a safe harbor approach, but taxpayers are not obligated to use this formula to determine the FMV.
 One is free to rely upon another method of arriving at the FMV, though they risk facing a challenge from the IRS.

 Safe Harbor Formula